CosmosContracts/testnets/uni-5/04_V12_ALPHA_UPGRADE_2.md

 # log_level = "trace"
 ```

-Start your node Monday at 1700UTC
+Ping the chat when ready.

+We will start nodes `Monday at 1700 UTC (12 PM Eastern)`

 ```sh
 sudo systemctl start junod
 ```

-Ping the chat when you're done.